PaulWessel/WWKS2022/README.md

 using their template (`gji.cls`, `gji_extra.sty` and `times.sty`).

 The figures of the article can are built by GMT and will be written to the pdf and png directories.
-They are created by the makefile and may use the data in the data directory.
+They are created by the Makefile and may use the data in the data directory.

 ## How to build the manuscript